rwheat1/Portfolio12/Portfolio10.md

     ## Multiple R-squared:  0.0005444,  Adjusted R-squared:  0.0002506
     ## F-statistic: 1.853 on 1 and 3402 DF,  p-value: 0.1735

-This suggests that the playoffs vs. regular season distinction doesn’t matter.
+The lack of signficant results suggests that the playoffs vs. regular season distinction doesn’t matter.
 That is, players do not generally play better or worse in the playoffs than they do in the regular season.

 Next, I will run a regression model to see whether each player’s playoff total_raptor can be predicted by their regular season total_raptor.
-I expect this to be a strong relationship.
+In other words, does how well a player plays in the regular season predict how well they play in the playoffs?
+If RAPTOR is a valid measure of player quality, I expect this to be a strong relationship.

 ``` r
 reg_po_raptor <- lm(raptor_total ~ reg_raptor, RAPTOR_po)